oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

     * MAY respond with the 500 status code.

 ### 2.3.3 Query
-The valid target type, associated specifiers, and options are summarized in section 2.3.3.1.
+The valid Target type, associated specifiers, and options are summarized in section 2.3.3.1.
 Sample Commands are presented in [Annex A](#-annex-a-sample-commands).

 #### 2.3.3.1 Query features
 The ‘query features’ Command MUST be implemented in accordance with Version 1.0 of the [OpenC2-Lang-v1.0](#openc2-lang-v10).

 ### 2.3.4 Delete
-The slpf:rule_number is the only valid target type for the delete action.
+The slpf:rule_number is the only valid Target type for the delete Action.
 The associated specifiers, and options are summarized in section 2.3.4.1.
 Sample Commands are presented in [Annex A](#-annex-a-sample-commands).

 #### 2.3.4.1 delete slpf:rule_number
 The ‘delete slpf:rule_number’ Command is used to remove a firewall rule rather than issue an allow or deny to counteract the effect of an existing rule.
 Implementation of the ‘delete slpf:rule_number’ Command is OPTIONAL.
-Products that choose to implement the ‘delete slpf:rule_number’  Command MUST implement the slpf:rule_number target type described in [Section 2.1.2.2](#2.1.2.2-slpf-targets).
+Products that choose to implement the ‘delete slpf:rule_number’  Command MUST implement the slpf:rule_number Target type described in [Section 2.1.2.2](#2.1.2.2-slpf-targets).

-OpenC2 producers that send the ‘delete slpf:rule_number’ Command:
+OpenC2 Producers that send the ‘delete slpf:rule_number’ Command:

 * MAY populate the Command Arguments field with ‘response_requested" : "complete”.
 * MUST NOT include other Command Arguments.
 * MUST include exactly one rule_number.

-OpenC2 consumers that receive the ‘delete slpf:rule_number’ Command:
+OpenC2 Consumers that receive the ‘delete slpf:rule_number’ Command:

 * but cannot parse or process the ‘delete slpf:rule_number’ Command:
     * MUST NOT respond with a OK/200.
     * SHOULD respond with status code 400.
     * MAY respond with the 500 status code
-* but do not support the slpf:rule_number target type:
+* but do not support the slpf:rule_number Target type:
     * MUST NOT respond with a OK/200.
     * SHOULD respond with the 501 status code
     * SHOULD respond with ‘target not supported’ in the status text.